-The System of National Accounts (SNA) indicates that if the goods and services are traded in regular markets, prices and quantities are observable (e.g. carbon storage), and these might be used (SNA 2008).
-If goods are not traded in one particular local market, but they are traded elsewhere, the approach proposed by the SNA is to use the prices of similar markets (where the same or similar items are traded currently in sufficient numbers and in similar circumstances).
-However, for some goods there are no markets where the same or similar items are traded currently in sufficient numbers and in similar circumstances.
+The System of National Accounts (SNA) indicates that if the goods and services are traded in regular markets, prices and quantities are observable (e.g. carbon storage), and these might be used to value the goods or services (SNA 2008).
+If goods are not traded in one particular local market, but they are traded elsewhere, the approach proposed by the SNA is to use the prices of similar markets (where the same or similar items are traded currently in sufficient numbers and in similar circumstances) for valuation.
+However, for some goods there are no markets where the same or similar items are traded currently in sufficient.
 In those cases, it is needed to look for economic non-market valuation techniques consistent with the SNA.